 A SOC 2 report (Service Organization Control report 2) focuses on the controls a company uses to protect customer data, as well as the operational effectiveness of those controls.
-A SOC 2 report should not be confused with a SOC 1 report, which focuses on a company’s financial reporting, nor should it be confused with a SOC 3 report, which has similar output to a SOC 2 report but in more natural language.
+A SOC 2 report should not be confused with a SOC 1 report, which focuses on a company’s financial reporting, nor should it be confused with a SOC 3 report, which has similar output to a SOC 2 report but in more natural language. for answers to all your SOC2 questions.
 This blog post will focus on the SOC 2 report and an overview of its seven main components.

 The SOC 2 report itself is based in five Trust Service Principles as defined by the AICPA (American Institute of CPAs):